wp-plugins/spider-invasion/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Have a look at some old posts

+=Support=

+Did you enjoy this plugin?
+Please take a moment to rate and comment, this will keep me motivated to update this plugin for bugfixes and WordPress upgrades.

+=Before you downvote this plugin=

+*It didn't work for you?
+You found a bug?* Give me a description with some details in the support forum, and I will fix it as soon as I can.

 == Changelog ==

+= 0.7 =
+* bugfix unclickable links under danger-zone div

 = 0.6 =
 * improved compatibility with other plugins